 Impact of Outside Scholarships

-The Office of Financial Aid encourages students to pursue scholarships outside of the Illinois Institute of Technology.
+The Office of Financial Aid encourages students to pursue scholarships outside of Illinois Tech.
 If you are awarded and receive a scholarship check, please submit it to the Office of Financial Aid.
 A student may not receive financial aid including scholarships, grants, or loans from any sources that exceeds his or her cost of attendance.
 Cost of attendance will vary from student to student but does include tuition, fees, room and board, books, and transportation.
 If a student is eligible for aid that exceeds his or her cost of attendance, the Office of Financial Aid will reduce his or her awards in the order listed below until total aid equal cost of attendance.
 However, students may choose to decline an award listed lower in favor of one listed higher.

 - Private Loan